probinso/introduction-git/pres.md

 ---
 ## What to store (Github)?
-- source code (language ambiguos)
+- source code (language ambiguous)
-- markdown / jupyter / pdf
+- markdown / Jupyter / pdf
-- small or static images & datasets
+- small or static images & data-sets

 ## What NOT to store?
 - PASSWORDS, secrets, or private keys
-- binaries & executables (with rare exceptions)
+- binaries & executable (with rare exceptions)
-- large or unstable images & datasets
+- large or unstable images & data-sets
-- Non-parsable documents (Word, Photoshop, ...)
+- Non-pars-able documents (Word, Photoshop, ...)

 ---
 # Vocabulary